-District 10 was a major industrial and factory section of Palomar City.
-Many of today’s concerns with skynesting and immigration were born in District 10, as the majority of the population is from South East Asia.
-In the 1990’s due to political shifts in their homelands, hundreds of thousands of immigrants set out for America.
-Tens of thousands landed illegally first at the ports of District 09 which marked the Great Population Boom.
-These immigrant workers were then funneled on foot, in containers or in trucks and transport trains, through a series of interconnected factories and warehouses, into District 10.
+District 10 was a central industrial and factory center of Palomar City.
+Many of today’s concerns with skynesting and immigration were born in District 10.
+In the 1990s, close to one million immigrants from China set out for America due to political shifts in their homelands.
+Hundreds of thousands landed illegally, with a majority arriving first at the ports of District 09, which marked the Great Population Boom.
+These immigrant workers were then funneled on foot, in containers or trucks and transport trains, through a series of interconnected factories and warehouses, into District 10.

 Because the Gates had essentially created a walled-off ghetto of cultural and ethnic concentration, the flood of immigrants into District 10 did not readily travel throughout the city.
-As the population of the district swelled in the mid 90’s, factory owners and landlords faced with being unable to expand housing laterally, began to build vertically.
-The new construction on top of existing buildings created dormitories, or even full, thriving, city-like communities of immigrant families high above street-level.
-This became known as skynesting.
+As the District’s population swelled in the mid-’90s, factory owners and landlords faced with being unable to expand housing laterally, began to build vertically.
+The new construction on top of existing buildings created dormitories or even full, thriving, city-like communities of immigrant families high above street-level – this became known as skynesting.

-After hundreds were killed in a various devastating fires, the City got its first glimpse of these “shanty-towns in the sky”.
-The demands for oversight were raised and so was an army of opposition, not just from factory owners, but from the immigrants themselves.
-The threat of regulation put fear and contempt in the hearts and minds of these seemingly juxtaposed groups and a dangerous symbiosis was formed.
+The City got its first glimpse of these “shanty-towns in the sky” after hundreds died in multiple devastating fires.
+The demands for oversight were raised, and so was an army of opposition, not just from factory owners but from the immigrants themselves.
+The threat of regulation put fear and contempt in these seemingly juxtaposed groups’ hearts and minds and formed a dangerous symbiosis.

 In 2000 the Culture Clashes began in the heart of District 10.
 When a fifty-strong STRC Force unsuccessfully stormed the Yangon Building.
-At the end of the day, between both sides, 15 were dead and for the next 10 years the District fought to gain control of its own border and Gates.
-The ultimate result was that more power was shifted to the local leaders to govern their own Districts, including control of the gates themselves.
+After the dust cleared, between both sides, 15 were dead, and for the next ten years, the District fought to gain control of its border and Gates.
+The ultimate result was that more power shifted to the local leaders to govern their Districts, including control of the gates themselves.